SartoRiccardo/2020_5bi_team4_chat_protcol/docs/Test Case Specification.md

 #### Expected Results

-You access a page that offers the possibility to search for companies in the database, also by applying filters, or to log out.
+You access a page that offers the possibility to search for companies in the database, apply filters, or log out.

 ---